Brian Cant

 Brian Cant (12 July 1933 – 19 June 2017) was an English actor of stage, television and film, television presenter, voice artist and writer.
-He was best known for his work in BBC television programmes for children from 1964 onward, most notably Play School and in later years Dappledown Farm.
+He was known for his work in BBC television programmes for children from 1964 onward, most notably Play School, and in later years, Dappledown Farm.

 Early life and education

 Cant was born on 12 July 1933 in Ipswich and educated at Northgate Grammar School for Boys, a state grammar school, since renamed Northgate High School.
 He trained with Ipswich Town F.C.'s youth team.
 He worked as a printer before starting to act in the late 1950s.

 Television and film

 Cant was performing in BBC Schools drama television programmes about the Romans for the corporation when he heard that auditions were being held for a new pre-school children's programme which was to be shown on the new BBC 2 channel.
 This was Play School.
 At his audition he was asked by programme creator and the series' first producer Joy Whitby to get in a cardboard box and pretend to 'row out to sea'.
-Cant pretended to fish from his 'boat' and caught a wellington boot full of custard.
+Cant pretended to fish from his 'boat' and caught a Wellington boot full of custard.
 He was cast as a presenter and first appeared on the third week in May 1964; he stayed with the programme for 21 years of its 24-year run, becoming, according to Whitby, 'Mr Play School'.
 In an interview, Cant defended Play School and similar children's programmes as being designed to encourage children to try out the ideas presented.

 His involvement in Play School directly led to his work on three linked Gordon Murray puppet series: Camberwick Green (1966), Trumpton (1967), and Chigley (1969).
-Later, Cant hosted or co-hosted the programmes Play Away (1971–84), and Bric-a-Brac (1980–82) for slightly older children.
+Later, Cant hosted or co-hosted the programmes Play Away (1971–84) and Bric-a-Brac (1980–82) for slightly older children.
 From 1990 to 1999, he starred as Brian the farmer in children's television puppet programme Dappledown Farm, as well as providing the voice for one of the characters, Harry the Heron.
 He was also the narrator of the UK versions of Jay Jay the Jet Plane and the popular Canadian children's show Bruno.